 The sakura will bloom again next year.
-These were the words the mayor of Tokyo used to urge people not to congregate in revelry under full blooming cherry trees in parks over this past weekend.
+With these words the mayor of Tokyo urged people not to congregate in cherry blossom revelry under trees in parks over this past weekend.
 It was part of a plea to the residents of her city to stay home and avoid all non-essential outings and gatherings in response to a steadily rising number of recorded cases of coronavirus over the past week.

 Follow along for a visual feast at the seasonal table and be the first to know about new adventures and workshops. #epicureanideals #mirukashi